Delaware Route 1: Korean War Veterans Memorial Highway

-DelDOT has plans to widen DE 1 by an additional lane in each direction between the Senator William V. Roth Jr. Bridge and the DE 273 interchange in Christiana.
-The project will involve widening bridges and reconfiguring interchanges.
-The project is currently in the design and planning stage.
 A project began on September 21, 2015, to construct a northbound auxiliary lane between the US 40 and DE 273 interchanges in order to reduce congestion, which was completed in November 2015.
-On March 20, 2020, construction began on a southbound auxiliary lane between the DE 273 and US 40 interchanges; this auxiliary lane opened to traffic in November 2020.
-On October 27, 2021, a virtual public workshop on the widening and reconstruction project between the Senator William V. Roth Jr. Bridge and DE 273 was held.
-The preferred alternative for the project includes the construction of a southbound exit and northbound entrance at Newtown Road and the reconstruction of the DE 273 interchange into a single-point urban interchange.
-The construction project of widening DE 1 between US 40 in Bear and DE 7 in Christiana will receive federal funding from the Infrastructure Investment and Jobs Act signed into law by President Joe Biden in 2021, which will allow for an earlier start to the project.

-On April 29, 2016, Governor Markell, DelDOT secretary Cohan, and local officials attended a groundbreaking ceremony for a $7 million project that rebuilt the DE 72 interchange into a diverging diamond interchange, the first such interchange in Delaware.
+On April 29, 2016, Governor Markell, DelDOT secretary Cohan, and local officials attended a groundbreaking ceremony for a $7 million project that rebuilt the DE 72 interchange into a diverging diamond design, the first such interchange in Delaware.
 The diverging diamond interchange configuration was put into place on November 19, 2016.

-On April 19, 2017, a virtual weigh station opened along northbound DE 1 south of the interchange with US 13 north of Smyrna.
+On April 19, 2017, a virtual weigh station was opened along northbound DE 1 south of the interchange with US 13 north of Smyrna.
 This weigh station allows trucks to be weighed at highway speeds; trucks with possible violations are instructed by signs to exit and follow US 13 north to a weigh station in Blackbird for additional screening and assessment while trucks with no issues are allowed to remain on DE 1.
 The virtual weigh station was constructed to ensure trucks traveling north through Delaware were being weighed after the completion of DE 1 in 2003 allowed truck traffic to bypass the weigh station along US 13.

-On December 24, 2018, the ramp from US 13 to northbound DE 1 in St. Georges moved further south to the Biddles Corner mainline toll plaza as part of the project constructing the US 301 toll road.
-The interchange with the northern terminus of the US 301 toll road opened to traffic on January 10, 2019.
+On December 24, 2018, a replacement entrance ramp from US 13 to northbound DE 1 in St. Georges was opened, located further south to the Biddles Corner mainline toll plaza.

+A new interchange with southbound US 301 opened to traffic on January 10, 2019.

+On March 17, 2020, cash tolls were suspended at the Dover and Biddles Corner mainline toll plazas due to the COVID-19 pandemic, with all tolls collected electronically through the high-speed E-ZPass lanes and motorists without E-ZPass billed by mail; cash tolls resumed on May 21, 2020.

+On March 20, 2020, construction began on a southbound auxiliary lane between the DE 273 and US 40 interchanges; this auxiliary lane opened to traffic in November 2020.